matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 **Room version:**

+The new `historical` power level necessitates a new room version (changes the structure of `m.room.power_levels`).

-The redaction algorithm changes are the only hard requirement for a new room version because we need to make sure when redacting, we only strip out fields without affecting anything at the protocol level.
+The redaction algorithm changes is also hard requirement for a new room version because we need to make sure when redacting, we only strip out fields without affecting anything at the protocol level.
 This means that we need to keep all of the structural fields that allow us to navigate the batches of